moebiussurfing/ofxColourLoversHelper/README.md

 The core of this addons is https://github.com/borg/ofxColourLovers.
 Thanks to **@borg**!
-I just added some methods to help integrate into my projects/addons.
+I just added some methods to help integrate into my projects/addons, and also switched from *ofxUI* to *ofxImGui* user control.

 ## Screenshots
 ![image](/readme_images/Capture_ofxImGui.PNG?raw=true "image")

 ## Features
 - Implemented ImGui.
--

 ## Usage
  - Look the examples.